 Everything in your financial section needs to be as accurate as possible and include expenses, overheads, revenue and a forecast for the next 5 years.
-This may realistically show periods where the business is not making money, not uncommon in the beginning, or not making much money, but stick with honesty and fact here.
+This may realistically show periods where the recruitment agency is not making money, not uncommon in the beginning, or not making much money, but stick with honesty and fact here.

 You have already identified that there is a market out there for your recruitment agency, now identify who this market is.
 Why is the sector is ready for your startup what benefits will it bring to the industry?
 Market segmentation and defining your customer base is important to understand those who you are marketing your product to.
 Include the main demographics that have been identified as your core customer base.